darts-web/darts-web/projects.md

 	very near the well, crucial to overall injectivity, in which liquid mobility is much greater than that further from the well.
 	<img src="{{ site.baseurl }}/assets/img/project_photos/foam.png">
 	<em>Foam injection experimental results<sup>9</sup>.</em> </p>
 	<p text-align="justify"> This project aims to predictive modeling of this phenomena.
-An accurate model should be constructed at continuous core scale and incorporate all important phenomena -
+An accurate model should be constructed at a continuous core scale and incorporate all important phenomena -
-	phase behavior in the gas-brine system, effective foam model, surfactant model with shear-thinning rheology etc. Once the model is constructed, it will be implemented in ADGPRS framework with all important governing properties.
+	phase behavior in the gas-brine system, effective foam model, surfactant model with shear-thinning rheology etc. Once the model is constructed, it will be implemented in DARTS framework with all important governing properties.
 This model will be compared with experiments and used as an initial guess for a data-driven OBL-based model.
 Next, the OBL model will be regressed to the experimental data and serve as a platform for numerical upscaling to the reservoir (field) scale. </p>
 	<hr>